-Reporting Identity and Operational Abuses on eBay
+How to Report Feedback, Identity and Operational Abuses on eBay

-Identity misrepresentation: A user claims to be an eBay staff member or another eBay user or registers under the name of another user.
+Identity misrepresentation: A user claims to be an eBay staff member or another eBay user, or registers under the name of another user.

 False or missing contact information: A user deliberately registers with false contact information or an invalid e-mail address.

 Underage: A user falsely claims to be 18 or older.
-(You must be at least 18 to enter into a legally binding contract.)

 Contact information: One user publishes another user’s contact information on the eBay site.

 If you see someone trying to interfere with eBay’s operation, eBay staffers want you to tell them about it.
 Here are two roguish operational abuses:

 Hacking: A user purposely interferes with eBay’s computer operations.

 Spamming: The user sends unsolicited commercial e-mail to eBay users.